SaltySaff/rock-paper-scissors/readme.md

-This project will consist of a simple Rock, Paper, Scissors game.
-It will be created using mainly JavaScript, though a bit of HTML will be necessary as well.
+This is an update to a previously created project, namely one where I created a simple command log based Rock, Paper, Scissors game.
+Whereas in that game, the game was played soloely through the command log, with this update, the game can be played via a rudimentary UI.

-While the game at first will be rudimentary, it will be iterated on at a later date, with GUI being added at that time.
-For the time being however, the game will be played through the console.
+In working on this project I have learned a lot, and in particular, about DOM manipulation.